raymondngiam/CarND-PID-Control-Project/README.md

 However P-Controller and PD-Controller cannot correct systematic bias, hence the need of a PID-Controller.

-PID-Controller: provides control signal which isproportional to the error, the temporal derivative of error and the integral (or summation for discrete case) of all the error ever observed:
+PID-Controller: provides control signal which is proportional to the error, the temporal derivative of error and the integral (or summation for discrete case) of all the error ever observed:

 ![](https://latex.codecogs.com/gif.latex?control%3DK_%7Bp%7De%2BK_%7Bd%7D%5Cfrac%7Bde%7D%7Bdt%7D%2BK_%7Bi%7D%5Csum%20e)